15 Scenic Weekend Trips From the San Francisco Bay Area

 ~1 hour from San Francisco

-Of these five towns, Livermore and Pleasanton are the most ideal for a weekend getaway, as they have plenty of things to do!
+Of these five towns, Livermore and Pleasanton are the most ideal for a weekend getaway.

 For a weekend spent winery hopping with beautiful views of vineyards and hillsides, Livermore is the perfect spot.
 Sure, it’s no Napa, but it has a more laid-back vibe and fewer tourists.